 On-campus student housing is guaranteed for all four years.
-The freshman and sophomore residence halls are very pleasant and spacious.
-Upperclassmen live in contemporary apartments and townhouses at almost the same cost as their freshman and sophomore housing.
+Thefirst-year and sophomore residence halls are pleasant and spacious.
+Upperclass students live in contemporary apartments and townhouses at the same cost as first-year and sophomore housing.

 Travel to and from Susquehanna is easy!
-We offer pick-up services for students at the Harrisburg international airport, and we have transportation to major airports in New York City and Newark during the major U.S. holiday seasons or when the campus is closed for summer and winter vacation.
+We offer pickup services for students at the Harrisburg InternationalAirport, and we have transportation to major airports in New York City,Philadelphia, and Washington, DC.